rolancon/lazycode-minicode/README.md

 For a total of 48 characters.

+The digits, letters, and symbols are called printable characters, because they are visible on screen.

-Lazycode is especially suitable for simple programming codes, which could be easily created and edited in a text editor, and processed with other programs.
-An example where Lazycode has been used is the [Confetti](https://github.com/rolancon/confetti) data format language.
+Lazycode is especially suitable for basic programming codes, which could be easily created and edited in a text editor, and processed with other programs.
+An example where Lazycode has been used is the simple [Confetti](https://github.com/rolancon/confetti) data format language.

 ### Whitespace

 Another characteristic of Lazycode is its visual aspect: every character on the screen should be immediately identifiable (and easily replaceable).
 Thererefore the whitespace (space and newline) characters have limititations on how they can be combined, otherwise visually it would not be immediately clear which ones are spaces, and which ones newlines.
 The rules for whitespace are:
-- spaces are only used to separate printable characters, they should not appear at the start or end of a document
+- spaces are only used to separate two printable characters, they should not appear at the start or end of a document
 - there should be at most one space between two printable characters
 - newlines are only used to separate printable characters, they should not appear at the start or end of a document
-- the only exception is that two newlines may appear next to one another in between printable characters
+- there should be at most one or two newlines in between printable characters

 It is possible to automate the whitespace normalizaztion of Lazycode documents which do not follow the above whitespace rules.
 That proces could then also deal with two other whitespace characters, which commonly appear when creating or editing a document in a text editor, as follows:
 - a carriage return character before a newline character is dropped (other positions are invalid)